SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: GOAT Gripper

 \subsection{The GOAT Mechanism}

 Here, we introduce the GOAT mechanism \cite{GOAT} visualized in \fig{fig:GOAT}, which is used in SCALER's GOAT grippers.
 The GOAT mechanism is a mechanically adaptable whippletree-based underactuated rigid linkage system.
-Successful free-climbing in discrete environments requires grasping holds despite various uncertainties.
+Successful free-climbing in discrete environments requires grasping climbing holds despite various uncertainties.
 The GOAT gripper can help mitigate these challenges by compensating for end-effector configuration errors with one passive DoF.
 Traditional parallel jaw grippers have only 1-DoF, either open or closed, and grasp objects at their central axis.
 The GOAT's extra underactuation allows the GOAT gripper to adapt passively and grasp off-center objects as is, as illustrated in \fig{fig:GOAT}.
 This adaptability is further extended to realize multiple modes of grasping, as detailed in Section \ref{sec:goat_multi}.

-During the design process of the GOAT gripper, the linkage lengths, workspace, and forces are parametrically optimized as discussed in \cite{GOAT}.
+During the design process of the GOAT gripper, the linkage lengths, workspace, and forces are parametrically optimized, as discussed in \cite{GOAT}.
 The design process considered bouldering hold sizes and the force requirements necessary to support SCALER's weight.
 This formed a multi-objective nonlinear optimization problem with two objectives: two fingertips with active and passive DoF motion ranges and fingertip normal forces based on static force equilibrium.
-These two objectives are in a trade-off relationship, and the optimized GOAT mechanism is evaluated with bouldering holds in \cite{GOAT}.
+These two objectives are in a trade-off relationship, and the optimized GOAT mechanism is evaluated with bouldering holds in \cite{GOAT}. \red{Since the optimization uses a 2D minimum bounding box, objects that meet this assumption and are in the size range are already considered, such as aluminum structures shown in \fig{fig:fig1}.}

-In contrast to the design in \cite{GOAT}, the external four-bar linkages constrain the orientations of the fingertip to remain parallel to each other, as shown in Fig. \ref{fig:GOAT_const}.
-This constraint ensures that the fingertip contact surface, such as the angle of the spine needles, remains constant regardless of the GOAT gripper's kinematics configurations.
+In contrast to the design in \cite{GOAT}, the external four-bar linkages constrain the orientations of the fingertips to remain parallel to each other, as shown in \fig{fig:goat_parallel}, \ref{fig:GOAT_const}.
+This constraint ensures that the fingertip contact surface remains constant regardless of the GOAT gripper's kinematic configurations, as shown in \fig{fig:goat_parallel}b, \ref{fig:goat_parallel}c.
+The parallelogram mechanism linkages do not affect the gripper kinematics or optimization results.
+The parallelogram linkage lengths are trivial, which should be equal to those of the GOAT mechanism in parallel.